marshmallow-code/marshmallow/docs/quickstart.rst

 Deserializing to Objects
 ++++++++++++++++++++++++

-In order to deserialize to an object, define the :meth:`make_object <Schema.make_object>` method of your :class:`Schema`.
+In order to deserialize to an object, define a method of your :class:`Schema` and decorate it with `post_load <marshmallow.decorators.post_load>`.
 The method receives a dictionary of deserialized data as its only parameter.

 .. code-block:: python
-    :emphasize-lines: 8,9
+    :emphasize-lines: 8-10

-    # Same as above, but this time we define ``make_object``
+    from marshmallow import Schema, fields, post_load

     class UserSchema(Schema):
         name = fields.Str()
         email = fields.Email()
         created_at = fields.DateTime()

+        @post_load
-        def make_object(self, data):
+        def make_user(self, data):
             return User(**data)

 Now, the :meth:`load <Schema.load>` method will return a ``User`` object.